Umhlatuzana Rock Shelter: Archaeological findings

-Scientific significance

 Umhlatuzana Rock Shelter is particularly important for understanding the Middle to Later Stone Age transition in southern Africa.
 The site provides a continuous sequence through this period, though preservation conditions vary throughout the deposits.
-Recent studies have shown that while some bioturbation occurred, the overall stratigraphic integrity of the site is better than previously thought, making it valuable for studying technological developments and human behavioral evolution in the region.
+Studies showed that while some bioturbation occurred, the overall stratigraphic integrity of the site is better than previously thought, making it valuable for studying technological developments and human behavioral evolution in the region.

+Stone arrowheads associated with arrow poison found in 1985 at Umhlatuzana Rock Shelter were later shown to have been coated with plant-derived poison from tumbleweed around 60,000 years ago, representing the earliest evidence of complex hunting strategies and technological innovation.